MusarrafAM/2-LFS---JavaScript-/README.md

 First-Class Functions (ChatGpd answer): Functions are treated as values—can be assigned to variables, passed as arguments, and returned from functions

-First-Class Functions (akshay answer): Functions treat as first class citizents in js. the ability to use functions as values, pass to another functions, can be return a function from a function. these alltogethre know as first class functions.
+First-Class Functions (akshay answer): Functions treat as first class citizents in js. the ability to use functions as values (assign to a variable), pass to another functions, can be return a function from a function. these abilities alltogether know as first class functions.

 Callback Function: A function passed as an argument to another function and executed later.